 “Zoosh operates across a broad range of products including feature phones, smart phones, media players, tablets, POS systems, personal computers and even televisions,” the company says in its website.

-Naratte, in the beginning of the year, had only released software development kits for both and platforms for developers to make applications using this solution.
+Naratte, in the beginning of the year, had only released software development kits for both Android and iOS platforms for developers to make applications using this solution.